klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/eth.md

 **NOTE**: `eth` namespace APIs are supported from Klaytn v1.8.0.

 The list below enumerates the API functions.
-All `eth` namespace APIs are supported in Klaytn
+All `eth` namespace APIs are supported in Klaytn.

 ### [Account](./eth/account.md) <a id="account"></a>
 - [eth_accounts](./eth/account.md#eth_accounts)